-Goal #2.
-MSPH program graduates of this program will demonstrate the ability to use a variety of statistical software packages to obtain, manage, and analyze public health data.
+MSPH program graduates will demonstrate the ability to use a variety of statistical software packages to obtain, manage, and analyze public health data.

 - Learning outcome #1.
 Students will demonstrate the ability to structure available data in an easily useable form, using a variety of data management software tools. - Learning outcome #2.
 Students will demonstrate the ability to use a variety of statistical software packages, to create and maintain databases, and to analyze data.